Cyclone1070/iav/docs/contributing/architecture/03-interfaces.md

 > *   **Good**: Use `pathutil.FileSystem` directly since coupling already exists.
 > *   **Why**: Redefining the interface is noise.
 It disguises where the requirement comes from.

-*   **Accept Interfaces, Return Concrete Types**: Function parameters should accept interfaces (for decoupling and testability).
-Return values should be concrete types (structs/pointers).
-    *   **Why (Accept Interfaces)**: Accepting interfaces allows the function to work with any type that satisfies the interface, enabling mocking in tests and swapping implementations without code changes.
-    *   **Why (Return Concrete)**: Returning concrete types gives callers full access to all fields and methods.
-It avoids premature abstraction and allows the returned type to evolve (add new methods) without breaking existing code.
-    *   **Exception**: Should not be taken to the extreme.
-For example, the `error` interface is the standard exception — functions return `error`, not concrete error types.

 **Example**:

 ```go